galaban/partroxis/README.md

 Commands available:

+partroxis help           -- this help screen

+partroxis autohunt <mob> -- run to the mob within the maze

-partroxis help        -- this help screen partroxis guide       -- turn the guides on or off from within the maze partroxis return      -- return to the last explored room in the maze partroxis reset       -- reset the internal cache.
+partroxis guide          -- Enable the maze guides

+partroxis return         -- return to the last explored room in the maze

+partroxis reset          -- reset the internal cache.

 INSTALL